 made of non-porous Borosilicate glass which will not absorb odors or chemical residues

 Chemex pour-over allows coffee to be covered and refrigerated for reheating without losing flavor.

 simple and easy to use with timeless, elegant design

 The Classic Series, used together with the scientifically designed, patented CHEMEX Bonded Filters, will guarantee that the pour-over brewing process will deliver the perfect cup of coffee without any sediments or bitter elements.

-Materials: Laboratory heatproof borosilicate glass, a polished wood collar and leather tie
+Materials: laboratory heatproof borosilicate glass, polished wood collar, leather tie